-We don’t strictly follow Dave’s plan.
 We don’t always spend as well as I’d like to.
+We’re human, too, and we fall off-track every now and then.
 We’re not perfect with our money, although we are always getting better and better.
 But we continue to budget every month, and this has been something of a miracle worker in our family.

 Based on the system we use and the way it has positively impacted our lives, I’ve put together a 60 Day Budgeting Challenge.